 Yaxhá is one of the major Mayan archeological sites in northern Petén.
 Rediscovered in 1904, the ruins continue to be excavated and have been found to be part of one of the largest ancient Mayan cities.
 In recent years several pyramids have been restored.
 The site is part of the National Park Yaxhá-Nakúm-Naranjo, which protects lowland rainforest.
 At the foot of the ruins there is a lagoon carved in limestone and framed by forest.
 The birding experience in Yaxhá is as astonishing as in Tikal.
-From the remarkable solstice observatory pyramid you can observe swarms of Red-lored, White-fronted, Mealy, and White-crowned Parrot flying over the canopy of the Yaxhá rainforest on their way to the nocturnal roost site.
+From the remarkable solstice observatory pyramid you can observe Red-lored, White-fronted, Mealy, and White-crowned Parrot flying over the canopy of the Yaxhá rainforest on their way to the nocturnal roost site.

 Scrub and savannah vegetation adjoining the lake is home to Yellow-tailed Oriole, Fork-tailed Flycatcher, Northern Cardinal.
 At the lagoon you may observe during migration season various species of Nearctic shorebirds.
 Also the rare Jabiru has been recorded.
 A swim in the Yaxhá lake, which appears very inviting from far, is not recommendable, because crocodiles (Crocodylus moreleti) are abundant.